Mallspråket för calibre

 • TPM is used if the expression begins with :' and ends with '}.
 Anything else is assumed to be in Single Function Mode.

-• functions must be given all their arguments.
-There is no default value.
-For example, the standard built-in functions must be given an additional initial parameter indicating the source field.
+• Functions must be given all their arguments.
+For example, the standard built-in functions must be given the initial parameter value.

 • blanksteg ignoreras och kan användas var som helst i uttrycket.